To Say 'I Do': Shahar v. Bowers, Same-Sex Marriage, and Public Employee Free Speech Rights

 The article generally explores the legal, cultural, and linguistic struggle over the word "marriage," and the intriguing dichotomy and overlap between the public and private character of such speech, as with all speech regarding sexual orientation and gay identity.
 In the process, the article criticizes, and proposes some refinements of, the law governing public employee speech rights.

-The article concludes by analyzing the importance of the Shahar case in particular, and free speech rights in general, to legal strategies in defense of the liberty and integrity of gay people.
+The article concludes by analyzing the importance of the Shahar case in particular, and free speech rights in general, to legal strategies in defense of the liberty and integrity of gay, lesbian, bisexual, and transgender people.

-Keywords: marriage, same-sex marriage, gay marriage, lesbian marriage, religious marriage, civil marriage, gay and lesbian rights, free speech, freedom of religion
+Keywords: marriage, same-sex marriage, same-sex partnership, same-sex commitment ceremony, gay marriage, lesbian marriage, religious marriage, civil marriage, gay rights, free speech, freedom of religion, lesbian, bisexual, transgender, LGBT rights